-We get many questions about being Jewish at a Jesuit school.
-Here are answers to the most frequently asked:
+We get many questions about the nature of Jewish life at a Catholic Jesuit school.
+Here are the answers to our most frequently asked questions:

 We don't have statistics of the Jewish population at the graduate level.
 However, the Boston College Law School has a significantly higher proportion of Jewish students and a very active Jewish Law Student Association.

-BC is as Catholic as each student wants to make it, and religion is not forced in any way.
-The school is, however, more supportive of spirituality and religion than are most secular schools.
+A: Jewish students are absolutely comfortable here!
+Boston College is extremely supportive of spirituality and religion, more so than most secular schools.
 This can actually make it easier to be Jewish at college!

 The religious affiliation of Boston College impacts student life by emphasizing the school's "Jesuit Catholic tradition", based on the life of St. Ignatius of Loyola: scholarship (free & open; not subject to mandates from authority, whether Church or State) and community service.
 The latter is "Tikun Olam" in our own tradition.

 Jewish students here are certainly challenged: first, by non-Jewish friends who may want to learn more about Judaism and second, by the Hillel advisors' desire to get students to play an active role in Hillel.